mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 Each of your Azure Stack HCI 20H2 nodes should have 4 NICs.
 For this simple evaluation, you'll dedicate the NICs in the following way:

 * 1 NIC will be dedicated to management.
 This NIC will reside on the 192.168.0.0/24 subnet.
 No virtual switch will be attached to this NIC.
-* 1 NICs will be dedicated to VM traffic.
+* 1 NIC will be dedicated to VM traffic.
 A virtual switch will be attached to this NIC and the Azure Stack HCI 20H2 host will no longer use this NIC for it's own traffic.
 * 2 NICs will be dedicated to storage traffic.
 They will reside on 2 separate subnets, 10.10.11.0/24 and 10.10.12.0/24.
 No virtual switches will be attached to these NICs.

 Again, this is just one **example** network configuration for the simple purpose of evaluation.